svlentink/myhugoblogs/blog.lent.ink/content/2021/calculating-hashes-without-python-in-python.md

 The
-[law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument) tell us that we might not use the best tool for the job.
+[law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument) tells us that we might not use the best tool for the job.
-In this post we show a simple example where using Python is not the right approach.
+In this post we show an example where Python is not the tool for the job.

 We created a simple script which adds the hash of a file in the filename, enable you to detect
 [data degration](https://en.wikipedia.org/wiki/Data_degradation)
 for cold storage.
+Note that I only use Unix systems (Linux, Android and Chromebook).

-When creating this script using only Python, you would likely first read the file and then calculate a hash, as seen in the commented part of the following snippet:
+When creating the following script using Python, you would likely first read the file into memory and then calculate a hash, as seen in the commented part of the following script:

 ```python